horvathd/cern_fluka_wsl/README.md

 To solve this, right click on the *Title bar* of the windows of *Ubuntu*, and select *Properties*.
 On the *Options* tab disable the *Use Legacy Console* option, and click *OK*.
 To apply the change you have to close *Ubuntu*.

 To restart the initialization, *Ubuntu* has to be reset.
-To do so search for *Ubuntu* in the *Start Menu*, right click on its icon, and select (*More*) *App settings*.
-In the new window click the *Reset* button.
-When the reset is complete close the settings window and restart *Ubuntu*.
-The initialization will start again, and now you will be able to enter the new Linux username and password.
+See 5. for instructions.
+When it is finished, start *Ubuntu* again, to start the initialization again.

 #### 1.1.6.
 Accessing files in WSL